Introduction Good Manufacturing Practices (GMP)

 • The feedback of research results to the production process is often insufficient (possible), because many production data can no longer be retrieved once the research results are known.

 Good Manufacturing Practice is also abbreviated to GMP and is the result of the aforementioned causes.
-It is a production method based on the assumption that good process control is essential for good of the end products.
+It is a production method based on the assumption that good process control is essential for good quality of the end products.
 By controlling the process, quality can be better guaranteed.
-To achieve this, GMP often sets concrete requirements for, among other things, building and requirements for premises and equipment, regulations for supply, processing, and hygiene in the production or preparation of foodstuffs and a cleaning plan.
+To achieve this, GMP often sets concrete requirements for, among other things, building and requirements for premises and equipment, regulations for supply, waste processing, and hygiene in the production or preparation of foodstuffs and a plan.
 GMP is mainly used in the , pharmaceutical and health industry.

 Some principles of GMP are: